Bathurst Courthouse

-Bathurst Courthouse is a heritage-listed courthouse at Russell Street, Bathurst, Bathurst Region, New South Wales, Australia.
+Bathurst Courthouse is a heritage-listed courthouse at Russell Street, Bathurst, in the Central West region of New South Wales, Australia.
 Constructed in the Federation Free Classical style based on original designs by Colonial Architect, James Barnet, the building structure was completed in 1880 under the supervision of Barnet's successor, Government Architect, Walter Liberty Vernon.
 The property is owned by Attorney General's Department (State Government).
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The current Bathurst Court House replaced three earlier Court House buildings, the last was demolished before 1880 to make way for the forecourt to the new Court House.
 Designed by the Colonial Architect James Barnet, the dominant central Court Block was built as part of an overall design which incorporated the former Post and Telegraph Office wings.
 In 1893 tenders were called by Government Architect Walter Liberty Vernon for the construction of the clock tower completed in 1900.